bvavra/MIDI_Accordion/overview.md

-101|Development|Building prototypes and the final project 27|Testing|Testing circuits and code, play testing final project 11|Maintenance|Mostly fixing sticky keys on the accordion 216|Total|
+101|Development|Building prototypes and the final project 27|Testing|Testing circuits and code, play testing final project 11|Maintenance|Mostly fixing sticky keys on the accordion 216|Total|*This doesn't count the 50+ hours I spent on documentation*

 I'm hoping, though, that having all the necessary information here in one place will enable future projects to be completed much faster.
 Knowing what I know now, if I were to make a second MIDI accordion I could probably do it in less than half the time.

 Although this project page is designed for a user with very little experience and can be followed blindly (in theory), I highly recommend taking the time to research any part of this project tutorial you don't fully understand.
 Additionally, I want to make this tutorial as comprehensive as *reasonably* possible, so if you think there's something I didn't cover very well that you think should be explained in greater detail I encourage you to [log an issue](https://github.com/bvavra/MIDI_Accordion/issues) for me to provide more info.

-<a name="cost"></a>
-### Expected Cost
+### <a name="cost"></a>Expected Cost

 [Dmitry](https://github.com/accordion-mega/AccordionMega/wiki/Accordion-Mega-story) claimed he was able to build his accordion in under $100.
-I was not so lucky, as I had to buy a lot of the tools required to build the project.
-I also ended up buying replacement and redundant parts because the first set either didn't work or I ended up never using.
+I was not so lucky, as I had to buy a lot of the tools required to build the project, which set me back $100 from the start.
+I also ended up buying replacement and redundant parts because the first set either didn't work or I ended up never using them - that was another $50 down the drain.
 Oh, and I had to buy the accordion itself because I didn't have one lying around that I was willing to put under the knife, so to speak.
 By the time I was done I spent approximately $600 on the entire project.
 However, if you know *exactly* what you're buying and you already have an accordion, you can probably expect to spend about $300 total, which is not a bad price for a MIDI accordion when you consider [some of the alternatives](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#tbm=shop&q=roland+v-accordion).

-You can view more details about the price breakdown of this project in the Bill of Materials.
+[//]: # (TODO - add this back in when full Bom is up: You can view more details about the price breakdown of this project in the Bill of Materials.)

 ### Ready?